 In many cases, illuminating our nights has worked.
 Crime often decreases by a significant percent, and the perception of safety soars.

 But our penchant for eradicating the darkness has had its costs, too.
 Thousands of hatching sea turtles on Florida’s coast die every year by becoming disoriented by Miami’s lights.
-And thousands of dead birds — victims of collisions with brightly lit buildings and confusion caused by artificial light — are collected annually from city sidewalks by Field Museum volunteers.
+And Field Museum of Natural History volunteers annually collect thousands of dead birds—victims of collisions with brightly lit buildings and confusion caused by artificial light—from Chicago’s city sidewalks.

 That’s why Ian Cheney, a Brooklyn-based documentary filmmaker, asked himself the simple question, “Why do we need the stars?”
 In his 2011 film, The City Dark, he sets out to explore the science of darkness and investigates the effects of light pollution on our health and on the health of the natural world.